awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/including-scte-35-markers.md

 # Including SCTE\-35 markers in AWS Elemental MediaConvert outputs<a name="including-scte-35-markers"></a>

 SCTE\-35 markers indicate where downstream systems can insert other content \(usually advertisements or local programs\)\.
-You can include SCTE\-35 markers in transport stream \(TS\), DASH, and HLS outputs\.
+You can include SCTE\-35 markers in transport stream \(TS\), DASH, HLS, and CMAF outputs\.

 AWS Elemental MediaConvert puts SCTE\-35 markers into your outputs in one of two ways:
 + The service passes markers through from your input to the output\.
 For more information, see [Passing through SCTE\-35 markers from your input](passing-through-scte-35-markers.md)\.